integrations/terraform-provider-github/website/docs/r/repository_collaborators.html.markdown

 Provides a GitHub repository collaborators resource.

+~> Note: github_repository_collaborators cannot be used in conjunction with github_repository_collaborator and github_team_repository or they will fight over what your policy should be.

 This resource allows you to manage all collaborators for repositories in your organization or personal account.
 For organization repositories, collaborators can have explicit (and differing levels of) read, write, or administrator access to